renatoalmeidaoliveira/nbrisk/README.md

 ## Netbox NBRisk
 [NetBox](https://github.com/netbox-community/netbox) plugin inspired by NIST 800-30 Risk Management.

-> **Note:** The original upstream repository is no longer actively maintained.
-This fork adds compatibility with NetBox 4.5.x and requires Python 3.12+.

 ## Compatibility

 See the [compatibility matrix](COMPATIBILITY.md) for supported NetBox versions.